| |

 the safety of various potential replacement materials.

-Action: In Winter 2008 / 2009, two "test plots" were constructed
+Action: In Winter 2008 / 2009, two "test plots" were constructed by contractors using

 corner brackets from the Gardener's